-Beginning Viola da gamba (Eric Miller)
+Beginning Viola da Gamba (Eric Miller)

 Experience this beautiful instrument and learn to play simple Renaissance pieces in only one week!
 A relative of the guitar, the viola da gamba comes in different sizes and is suitable for everyone!

-Beginning Voice (Erin Bryan)
+Beginning Voice (Wesley Dunnagan)

 Individual Practice Time

-Sunday, July 8
+Sunday, July 7

-Monday, July 9
+Monday, July 8

-A Trip to the Library: UW-Madison Mills Library Special Collections
+A Trip to the Library

-Tuesday, July 10
+Tuesday, July 9

-Wednesday, July 11
+Wednesday, July 10

-Thursday, July 12
+Thursday, July 11

 Early Afternoon Classes